Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The Swedish Research Council, the Swedish Steel Producers' Association, the European Research Council, the China Scholarship Council and the Hungarian Scientific Research Fund (research project OTKA 84078), and the National Magnetic Confinement Fusion Program of China (2011GB108007) are acknowledged for financial support.
+The Swedish Research Council, the Swedish Steel Producers' Association, the European Research Council, the China Scholarship Council and the Hungarian Scientific Research Fund (research project OTKA 84078 and 109570), and the National Magnetic Confinement Fusion Program of China (2011GB108007) are acknowledged for financial support.
 S.\!
-S. gratefully acknowledges the Carl Tryggers Stiftelse f\"or Vetenskaplig Forskning and Olle Erikssons stiftelse f\"or materialteknik.
+S.\! gratefully acknowledges the Olle Erikssons stiftelse f\"or materialteknik.
+The simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at the National Supercomputer Centre in Link\"oping.